 --List of Civil War veterans interred in the Cory Cemetery

---List of Civil War veterans interred in the Erie Cemetery
+--List of Civil War veterans interred in the Erie Cemetery.

 --List of Civil War veterans interred at Erie's Soldiers' and Sailors' Home Cemetery. (needed)